Chaali Polilu

-Chaali Polilu is a Tulu language film directed by Virendra Shetty Kavoor starring Devadas Kapikad, Naveen D Padil and Bhojaraj Vamanjoor in lead roles.
-Chaali Polilu is produced under the banner of Jayakirana films by Prakash Pandeshwar.
-The film has shared valuable messages to society.
-It reflects upon social evils in society and while providing an ample amount of entertainment to the audience.
-It is the highest grossing Tulu film of all time.
+Chaali Polilu is a 2014 Indian Tulu language film directed by Virendra Shetty Kavoor starring Devadas Kapikad, Naveen D Padil and Bhojaraj Vamanjoor.
+It was produced under the banner of Jayakirana films by Prakash Pandeshwar.
+It was the highest grossing Tulu film upon release.

-The film has successfully completed 511 days in PVR Cinemas which is the all time record in Tulu cinema, as well as for any regional-language film in India.
+The film was shown for 511 days in PVR Cinemas, a record in Tulu cinema, as well as for any regional-language film in India.

 Plot

 The first half of the film tells about three main characters Pandu (Devadas Kapikad), Damu (Naveen D Padil) and Manju (Bhojaraj Vamanjoor).
 They are childhood best friends and stay in same neighbourhood.
 They are characterized as naughty and uninterested in studies.
 They are unemployed and do not do any work.
 The trio are called 'Chaali Polilu' by the people in the area.

 Everything seems to be going on fine in their life until one day they are accused of stealing ornaments from the sanctum sanctorum in the village temple.
 The second half focuses on if they get out of the problem and how they solve it.